Dashboard4-0/telemetry_monitor/deployment/DOCKER_README.md

 ## Overview

-This guide explains how to deploy the PLC Data Collector using Docker and Docker Compose.
+This guide explains how to deploy the PLC Data Collector using Docker and Docker Compose with support for both Supabase and SQLite databases.

 ## Prerequisites

 - Docker installed and running
 - Docker Compose installed
 - Network access to your PLCs
-- Supabase account and project
+- **For Supabase**: Supabase account and project
+- **For SQLite**: No additional requirements

 ## Quick Start